-We received 342 complaints of some type of a Disturbance in 2015.
+We received 351 complaints of some type of a Disturbance in 2016.
 These calls can range from loud music to loud and disorderly individuals to verbal domestic arguments.
-Of the 342 complaints, 325 were persons related i.e. disorderly conduct, verbal fights/ altercations, or other human disturbances.
-In 2014 the total Disturbance complaints were 356 with 289 being directly involving people.
+Of the 351 complaints, 342 were persons related i.e. disorderly conduct, verbal fights/ altercations, or other human disturbances.